A: It's not really known how long DVDs will last,

 it's near Plymouth.
 Special Delivery is the best option for

 precious recordings.
-I don't want to publish the address here,
+I don't want to publish the address here, I

-staples in the packaging.
+avoid use of staples in the packaging.

 Q: Is the quality good?

 A: The quality is excellent.
-Very often people have commented on
+Very often people have

 tapes.
 This is because I use top quality equipment and I know how